 Diagnostic Tool Reveals Unexpected Errors in Complex Networked Applications

-Researchers at the NYU Polytechnic School of Engineering and the University of British Columbia have developed the first tool of its kind for diagnosing failures in complex networked applications like Skype, Firefox, and Apache.
+Researchers at the NYU Tandon School of Engineering and the University of British Columbia have developed the first tool of its kind for diagnosing failures in complex networked applications like Skype, Firefox, and Apache.
 Upending traditional application diagnostics, NetCheck requires neither source code nor application-specific information, but instead relies on modeling and simulating networking behaviors to identify issues that cause failures.
 Justin Cappos, an assistant professor in the Department of Computer Science and Engineering, Yanyan Zhuang, an assistant research professor in the department as well as a post doctoral fellow at the University of British Columbia, and their students designed NetCheck.

 Big Data Hits a Home Run